Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 If you’re lucky you might already have an in-house writer you trust, otherwise you’ll need to reach out to freelance writers or hire new staff.
 Whatever you pick, this isn’t the time to try to save a few bucks.

 When it comes to written content, we’re of the belief you get what you pay for.
 You can’t expect to hire cheap freelancers and get anything worth publishing.
 By offering fair payment you’ll draw skilled professionals and be rewarded with quality content.

 Don’t skimp on your editor.
-Readers have razor sharp senses and it only takes a few errors and inconsistencies to start losing authority (and subscribers.)
+Readers have razor-sharp senses and it only takes a few errors and inconsistencies to start losing authority (and subscribers.)

-We’ve all heard the saying “you can’t judge a book by it’s cover”.
+We’ve all heard the saying “you can’t judge a book by its cover”.
 Well, surprise!
 Folks do.
 All the time.
 And the reality is, if your digital magazine doesn’t look great, people just won’t buy it.

 Beautiful design is part of what subscribers are paying for.
-A pro can help you come up with a unique design that fits your brand, gives an aesthetically-pleasing reading experience, and draws the eye of potential readers on digital newsstands.
+A pro can help you come up with a unique design that fits your brand, gives an aesthetically-pleasing reading experience, and draws the eye of potential readers to digital newsstands.

 It’s just not cost-effective to have unique photos on each page.
 We suggest that you hire a photographer for tent pole content like large features, covers, and interviews.
 That way you can make sure you capture the shots you need.